HungryOrc/hungryorc.github.io/pages/algorithm/algorithm_serializeAndDeserialize_BinaryTree.md

 ## Description
 Serialization is the process of converting a data structure or object into a sequence of bits so that it can be stored in a file or memory buffer, or transmitted across a network connection link to be reconstructed later in the same or another computer environment.

 Design an algorithm to serialize and deserialize a binary tree.
 There is no restriction on how your serialization/deserialization algorithm should work.
-You just need to ensure that a binary tree can be serialized to a string and this string can be deserialized to the original tree structure.
+You just need to ensure that a binary tree can be serialized to a string and this string can be deserialized to the original tree structure. **The encoded string should be as compact as possible.**
 ```java
  class TreeNode {
      int val;